galaxyproject/training-material/topics/genome-annotation/tutorials/annotation-with-maker/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-713 genes, 752 transcripts for the full genome (***TODO*** check with chrIII)
+713 genes, 752 transcripts for the full genome (501 and 531 if using chromosome III)
 > > 2.
-993 bp for the full genome (***TODO*** check with chrIII)
+993 bp for the full genome (981 bp if using chromosome III)
 > > 3.
-40 complete single-copy, 6 duplicated, 9 fragmented, 235 missing for the full genome (***TODO*** check with chrIII).
+40 complete single-copy, 6 duplicated, 9 fragmented, 235 missing for the full genome (45, 2, 7 and 236 if using chromosome III).
 This is far from what BUSCO found in the genome sequence, which means the quality of this first draft is not very good.
 > >
 > {: .solution}
 >
 {: .question}

+The statistics are not really satisfactory at this stage, but it's normal: Maker only used the EST and protein evidences to guess the gene positions.
 Let's see now how this first draft can be improved.

 # Ab-initio predictors first training

 Maker can use several ab-initio predictors to annotate a genome.
 "Ab-initio" means that these predictors are able to predict the structure of genes in a genome based only on its sequence and on a species-specific statistical model.
 They don't use any evidence (e.g. EST or proteins) to predict genes, but they need to be trained with a set of already predicted genes.

+Maker is able to use the EST and protein evidences, and to combine them with the result of several ab-initio predictors to predict consensus gene models.
+It allows to detect genes in regions where no EST or protein align, and also to refine gene structures in regions where there is EST and/or proteins evidences and ab-initio predictions.

-Today we will use two of the most widely used ab-initio predictors SNAP and Augustus.
+We will use two of the most widely used ab-initio predictors SNAP and Augustus.
 Before using it within Maker, we need to train them with the first annotation draft we produced in the previous steps.
 We know the quality of this draft is not perfect, but only the best scoring genes (ie the ones having the strongest evidences) will be retained to train the predictors.

 > ### {% icon hands_on %} Hands-on: Task description
 >